Vidyo/vidyoplatform.github.io/VidyoPlatformDeveloperGuide.md

 #### Download and Run

-1. Download the [Web Browser SDK][supportedPlatforms] package.
-1. Extract the downloaded `.zip` file to a folder.
-1. Pull the [vidyoplatform-connector-js](https://github.com/Vidyo/vidyoplatform-connector-macos) repository into the `VidyoClient-WebSDK/samples` directory
+1. Pull the [vidyoplatform-connector-js](https://github.com/Vidyo/vidyoplatform-connector-js) repository from GitHub.
-1. Open `VidyoClient-WebSDK/samples/vidyoplatform-connector-js/js/VidyoConnector.html` in a supported browser.
+1. Open `vidyoplatform-connector-js/VidyoConnector.html` in a supported browser.
 1. If the browser supports WebRTC, the VidyoConnector initializes; otherwise, you are prompted to download and run an installer for the VidyoClient plugin.

   >If WebRTC has issues initializing on the endpoint, it might need to be hosted on a secure https server, locally or remotely.